concierge/Concierge/doc/ModuleCreation.md

 Arguments:<br />
 <i>None</i>

-### API
-<i>Please note that not all methods are guaranteed to work as described if the platform does not support the feature.
-A fallback will be provided in this case.</i>

-The `api` object contains the following methods:
-#### `sendMessage(message, thread)`
-Sends a message to the specified thread.

-Arguments:
-- `message`.
-The message to send.
-String.
-- `thread`.
-The thread to send it to.
-String.

-Returns:
-- `undefined`

-#### `sendPrivateMessage(message, thread, senderId)`
-Sends a message to an individual.

-Arguments:
-- `message`.
-The message to send.
-String.
-- `thread`.
-The thread which the associated command which sends the private message.
-String.
-- `senderId`.
-The sender to send the message to.
-String.

-Returns:
-- `undefined`

-#### `sendUrl(url, thread)`
-Sends a url to the specified thread.
-If url linking is not supported, will behave like `sendMessage`.

-Arguments:
-- `url`.
-The url to send.
-String.
-- `thread`.
-The thread to send it to.
-String.

-Returns:
-- `undefined`

-#### `sendImage(type, image, description, thread)`
-Sends an image to the specified thread.
-If image is a URL it will behave like `sendUrl`, otherwise it will behave like `sendFile`.

-Arguments:
-- `type`.
-The type of image being sent. `"url"` for a URL to an image or `"file"` for a local file.
-String.
-- `image`.
-The image to send.
-String (url or file location).
-String.
-- `description`.
-The description to associate with the image.
-String
-- `thread`.
-The thread to send it to.
-String.

-Returns:
-- `undefined`

-#### `sendFile(type, file, description, thread)`
-Sends a file to the specified thread.
-If file is a URL it will behave like `sendUrl`, otherwise it will send directly.

-Arguments:
-- `type`.
-The type of file being sent. `"url"` for a URL to a file or `"file"` for a local file.
-String.
-- `file`.
-The file to send.
-String (url or file location).
-String.
-- `description`.
-The description to associate with the file.
-String
-- `thread`.
-The thread to send it to.
-String.

-Returns:
-- `undefined`

-#### `sendTyping(thread)`
-Sends a typing indicator to the specified thread.
-Will either time out or cancel when the next call to `api` occurs.

-Arguments:
-- `thread`.
-The thread to send it to.
-String.

-Returns:
-- `undefined`

-#### `setTitle(title, thread)`
-Sets the title of the specified thread.

-Arguments:
-- `title`.
-The title to set.
-String.
-- `thread`.
-The thread to set it on.
-String.

-Returns:
-- `undefined`

 #### `commandPrefix`
 Is a static variable containing the command prefix that should be used for the platform.